-Do you understand how Facebook algorithm works?
+Do you understand how the Facebook algorithm works?
 And how can you work with it effectively?
 You want to gain more knowledge about the Facebook algorithm because it can help you be successful in advertising your brand on the world biggest’s social network.
-Therefore, this article will give you more information about how does the Facebook algorithm work.
+Therefore, this article will give you more information about how the Facebook algorithm works.
 Get started now to grow your Facebook!

 Facebook algorithm: What is it?